 - Cruciferous vegetables like broccoli, kale, collards, and cabbage

 - Alpha lipoic acid

-These supplements have also been shown to increase production of glutathione:
+These supplements have also been shown to increase and maintain glutathione:

 - Vitamin D